Main menu:

 Dunleer Athletic Club was founded in 1896 by the late Larry Mc Ardle.
 The Club colours are black and yellow, and the Club caters for all ages, both male and female, from a wide catchment area, from as far south as Julianstown and as far north as Newry, with Drogheda, Dunleer, Collon, Monasterboice, Termonfeckin, Clogherhead, Ardee and Dundalk and many other villages all represented.
-The Honorary President is Larry Mc Guill from Dunleer who has dedicated 50 years to athletics.
+The Honorary President Larry Mc Guill from Dunleer dedicated 50 years to athletics and sadly passed away in 2011.

 The Club is affiliated to the Athletic Association of Ireland (A.A.I.) and has Clubrooms, an all weather flood lit track and field event areas.
 The Clubrooms were officially opened on January 1st 1982, while the track was opened soon after on the 22nd of June 1982.
 These facilities all stand on the grounds of Lann Léire Gaelic Football Club, with an agreement of use.